 - AdventurousJourney– completing a journey on foot, horseback or by boat or cycle

 - Residential Project– for the Gold level only – spending 5 or more days on a purposeful project with new companions

-Joshua Foundation is an independent Operating Authority for the Duke of Edinburgh Hillary Award.
-Joshua Foundation has been facilitating expeditions on behalf of the Hillary Award in excess of four years.
+Joshua Foundation is an independent Operating Authority for the Duke of Edinburgh International Award.
+Joshua Foundation has been facilitating expeditions on behalf of the Hillary Award in excess of 12 years.

 Joshua Foundation are conducting expeditions on a weekly basis within the Canterbury area; and can facilitate an expedition for any young person within the community.
 We provide quality training, supported by experiential practice expeditions complimented with challenging expeditions.

 We can provide expeditions on foot, horseback, kayak and cycle.
 All equipment is provided.

 For the latest information on upcoming expeditions and costs, contact Chris Allan on 029 456-7482.